 Google Cloud released Google Kubernetes Engine (GKE) as a commercial version of native Kubernetes (K8s).
 GKE promises a user-friendly, reliable, and cost-effective service.
-Yet, calculating GKE costs can be daunting, including how to understand what you’re paying for and how to maximize your return on investment.
+Yet calculating GKE costs can be daunting, including understanding what you’re paying for and maximizing your return on investment.

-In this GKE pricing guide, we’ll get into the details of how GKE pricing works, how much it costs really, and more, including:
+In this GKE pricing guide, we’ll discuss how GKE pricing works, what it costs, and more.

 What Is The Difference Between Kubernetes And Google Kubernetes Engine (GKE)?